 First Eucharist is for children who are Catholic, who have reached the age of seven or older.
 The sacrament of First Reconciliation must be celebrated before First Eucharist.

 The preparation for this Sacrament is currently online for parents, with a home-based program using workbooks for children & parents.
-Cost for the workbook if $25.
+Registration for 2020/2021 is over and will resume again in the fall.

 If your child was not baptized Catholic and has never gone through the formal process of becoming Catholic, please let us know and we can assist you.